programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 In this game the clues to matching the jar and community location will be given by clicking on the community location.
 If presented with a map of New Guinea with the jars randomly placed some distance above it most users would not know where on the map to click to get the clues.
 So green tori (donut shapes) will be used to mark the communities to let the user know where to start clicking.
 The information panel will be changed in the last step to instruct the user to click on a torus (donut).

 The torus is a basic three.js geometry, and the diameter, central hole size, and segmentation can be specified (Figure 4).
 However, tori are generated at the wrong angle for this game and need to be rotated (around the x axis) by 90 degrees (i.e. -Math.PI /2).
-Each tori centre will be positioned slightly (1 cm) above the map (which is at 'desk' height) at y = desk + 0.01.
+Each torus's centre will be positioned slightly (1 cm) above the map (which is at 'desk' height) at y = desk + 0.01.

 Because each torus is connected to a different information panel, they still need to be created separately and added to a tori group.
 The mouse click event listener has to be altered so that it targets the tori group instead of the jars group.